 H is an arbitrary hue.

-- Similar random colors: Generating a random color that's similar to another is equivalent to generating a random color (
+- Similar random colors: Generating a random color that's similar to another can be done by generating a random color (

 COLORDIFF(color1, color2) (defined earlier) is less than a predetermined threshold, where